Spanish, Minor - Teaching - EC-A

 FLG 378Second Language Acquisition Theory3

-Language Immersion Requirement: 1
+Language Immersion Requirement 1

 1

-Language Immersion Requirement: All majors and minors who wish to be certified to teach a foreign language must complete an appropriate period of language immersion in residence in a country in which the language is spoken, or provide an alternative language immersion experience that must be approved by the Department.
+Language Immersion Requirement: All majors and minors who wish to be certified to teach a language other than English must complete an appropriate period of language immersion in residence in a country in which the language is spoken, or provide an alternative language immersion experience that must be approved by the Department.
 The minimum time period for meeting the residence/immersion requirement is six weeks.
 However, the Department of Languages recommends that students spend at least one semester abroad.

 Program Learning Outcomes